putaojuice/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete task feature works.

-The following activity diagram shows the workflow of delete task operation:
+The following activity diagram shows the workflow of the delete task operation:

 The user will type in the command `delt <integer>`.
 If a valid format is detected, the system will remove the corresponding task with the integer ID, and prompt the user that a